magento/devdocs/guides/v2.0/config-guide/solr/solr-script.md

 <h3 id="cores">Multiple core configuration</h3>

-If you have created multiple cores, make sure the `maxBooleanClauses` parameter is the same on each.
+If you have created multiple cores, make sure the value of the `maxBooleanClauses` parameter is the same on each.
 This parameter is defined in each core's `solrconfig.xml` file.
 Solr uses the value defined for the core that initialized most recently as the value for all cores.
 The default value for the Magento installation is 10240.

-If one or more of the `maxBooleanClauses` parameters is set too low, the search results page could be empty.
+If one or more of the `maxBooleanClauses` parameters is set too low, the search results page could display no results.

 <h3 id="solr-script">Script Solr startup and shutdown</h3>
 In a production environment, you should start and stop Solr using a script.